mhofmann-Khoury/knit_script/README.md

 Note that all the carriers in use at the end of a knitting program must be cut so that the object can be released from the machine.
 By default, knit_script will add outhook statements to the knitout for every yarn carrier that is still active at the very end of the program.

 ## Gauge and Sheets
 So for, we have given examples of using knit script to knit swatches of fabric.
-It is possible to make use of the two needle beds to create multiple sheets of fabric at once or creating objects out of layers of fabric.
+It is possible to make use of the two needle beds to create multiple sheets of fabric at once or create objects out of layers of fabric.
 For example, we can knit a tube of fabric by reversing on the back bed using the following code:

 ```knit_script
 with Carrier as c1, width as 10:{